weldsorm/welds/README.md

 - Written for ease of development.
 Features aren't hidden behind traits.
 Code should be simple to write, and simple to read.
 - sqlx always available when you need to drop down to something lower level

+## Version Compatibility with sqlx
+- The 0.2.x series of Welds is compatible with sqlx 0.7
+- The 0.1.x series of Welds is compatible with sqlx 0.6

 ## Example Setup

 ```rust